HAPPY 90th BIRTHDAY 2016

 For the community

-The hall is run for the benefit of the residents of the Town of Winchelsea and is known locally as Winchelsea New Hall.
+The hall is run for the benefit of the residents of the Town of Winchelsea.
+It is known locally as Winchelsea New Hall and has been since it was built, so it’s registered name was formerly changed recently.

 Our volunteers are an invaluable source of help and expertise, kindly donate time to make the hall efficient, well used, loved and cared for.